yujianke100/Pytorch-K-Means/README.md

 # Pytorch-K-Means
-### Homework : Using K-Means to handel pictures with GUI
+### Homework : Using K-Means to handle pictures with GUI

 ## 环境
 torch，numpy，cv2，matplotlib，PySimpleGUI，easygui